groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/barcode/pptx.en.md

       content: |
         ```java {style=abap}
-        // Create a new  instance with the document path
+        // Use this tag in your template to create a barcode in the output document
         // <<barcode [barcode_expression] -barcode_type>>

-        // Use BarcodeSignOptions to add a barcode to the document
+        // Set the file path for the template
         String template = "barcode_template.docx";

-        // Set up the barcode type and other properties
+        // Fetch data from your source
         DataSourceInfo data
             = new DataSourceInfo(GetData(), "label");

-        // Save the signed file
+        // Save the updated document with the barcode
         DocumentAssembler asm = new DocumentAssembler();
         asm.AssembleDocument(template, "result.docx", data);
         ```